contribute-knowledge-to-cogni

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Umbrella skill for contributing durable knowledge to a Cogni node hub.
 Triggers when an agent has — or is about to research — context worth compounding for future agents/humans, AND the knowledge is durable enough to survive the syntropy bar.
 Routes to the right sub-skill by content shape (falsifiable prediction → `edo-loop`; visual for humans → `dolt-human-visuals`; AI-readable text → direct contribution).
 Use whenever you'd otherwise drop a research finding into a chat log or PR description that should outlive the session.
-RARE by design — most agent context dies with the session; only what compounds earns an entry.About this skill
+RARE by design — most agent context dies with the session; only what compounds earns an entry.Key capabilities

 contribute-knowledge-to-cogni — route any knowledge contribution